 4. Best Hikes Near Cherokee NC

-The Newton Bald Trailhead is just half a mile from Smokemont Campground.
+The Newton Bald Trailhead is just half a mile from the Smokemont Campground.
 Just take a left onto Newfound Gap Road, and the trailhead will be on your right.

 This strenuous hiking trail is over 10 miles long, but rewards you with jaw-dropping views from the bald and beautiful North Carolina wildflowers in the spring and summer.